-Anal cancer is an uncommon type of cancer that occurs in the anal canal.
-The anal canal is a short tube at the end of your rectum through which stool leaves your body.
+Anal cancer occurs in the anal canal which is considered an uncommon type of cancer.
+The anal canal is a short tube that is found at the end of your rectum from where stool leaves your body.

-Most people with anal cancer are treated with a combination of chemotherapy and radiation.
-Though combining anal cancer treatments increases the chance of a cure, the combined treatments also increase the risk of side effects.
+Most people with anal cancer get a combined treatment of chemotherapy and radiation after early anal cancer symptoms are detected.
+It may increase the chances of cure, but at the same time, the combined treatments may also increase the chances of multiple side effects.

 Anal Cancer Risk Factors

 - Smoking cigarettes may lead to an increased risk of anal cancer.

 - Older age.
 Most cases of anal cancer are prone to occur among people who are age 50 and above.

 - Many sexual partners.
 People who have more sexual partners in their lifetime are prone for a greater risk of anal cancer.

 - Anal sex.
 People who are engaged in receptive anal sex get a higher risk of anal cancer.

 - History of cancer.
 If anyone have a cervical, vulvar or vaginal cancer then there are more chances of risk of developing an anal cancer.

 - Human Papillomavirus (HPV).
 HPV infection increases your risk of several types of cancers, which includes the anal cancer and cervical cancer.
 HPV infection is a sexually transmitted infection which causes genital warts at times.